HPC-Ecosystems/OpenHPC2-vcluster-downloadable/README.md

 cd openhpc-2.x-virtual-lab
 ```

-5. `cd openhpc-2.x-virtual-lab`, if you do `ls` you should see the following files:
+5. If you do `ls` you should see the following files:

 ```
 .gitignore